 What To Look For In A Yoga Retreat

 Knowing what to look for in a retreat center helps narrow down your choices.
 It can be overwhelming when you are presented with options but if you know what you want and what you expect to get from your trip, deciding will be much easier.
 Ideally, you would want to consider the following:

 - Location – this can be a big factor when deciding which location to pick.
 Your retreats may either be near your current location or it can be a plane ride away.
 Consider that the Philippines is composed of small islands and some retreats may be a plane or boat ride away from where you are currently staying.

 - Your level – How experienced are you with yoga?
 Are you looking to discover the practice or to go to the next level?
 In any case, getting ready for your retreat by doing yoga on your own before will help you.
-Check out this guide to create your own yoga practice that you can do anywhere!

-- Yoga styles – there are different kinds of yoga styles and classes offered in different retreat centers.
+- Yoga styles – there are different kinds of yoga styles and classes offered in different retreat centres.
 Find out the length of time for classes offered as well as the type of practice.
 If you are a beginner who wants a slower pace of learning, make sure you find a retreat center that offers that kind of classes

 - Package Inclusion – Some retreats will include the expenses for your plane or boat rides, while others don’t.
 Some also only offer certain meals, while other programs will take care of all your meals throughout the day.